coredns/coredns/plugin/forward/README.md

   * `round_robin` is a policy that selects hosts based on round robin ordering.
   * `sequential` is a policy that selects hosts based on sequential ordering.
 * `health_check`, use a different **DURATION** for health checking, the default duration is 0.5s.
+* `fallthrough` If zone matches and no record can be generated, pass request to the next plugin.
+  If **[ZONES...]** is omitted, then fallthrough happens for all zones for which the plugin is authoritative.
+If specific zones are listed (for example `in-addr.arpa` and `ip6.arpa`), then only queries for those zones will be subject to fallthrough.

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.